1940 - 2020

 In a French TV interview in 1989, Ronan was asked if he'd known what the risks would be, would he have gone ahead "Oh, absolutely!
 Without a question I would not have deferred from it, I feel like I am the luckiest person on the planet.
 I am very wild anyway and I was always..
 I was very much someone who believed in getting people to enjoy themselves, have some more fun.
 For somebody who has a wild kind of streak in them, and who likes to live dangerously, I couldn't have had a better life.
 It's been an adventure, it's been a battle and the one thing that is going for it is that now there are probably two or three generations of people who've come up on Caroline and Caroline has been an inspiration to them in the sense of that we have survived and we have done the impossible.
 So everybody who thinks that they want to do something, Caroline is something they can look to and say 'if they can do it against all those odds and anything that you want to do it's got to be easier than Radio Caroline' as there's an inspirational thing to that because lots of people have told me that and they've been inspired by it".

-The 200th edition of OFFSHORE ECHOS MAGAZINE will be entirely devoted to the figurehead of Radio Caroline - Ronan O'Rahilly.
+This 200th edition of OFFSHORE ECHOS MAGAZINE is entirely devoted to the figurehead of Radio Caroline - Ronan O'Rahilly.

 OEM 200 features interviews with Ronan, numerous pictures, news reports, as well as anecdotes and tributes from family, friends and colleagues including Georgie Fame, Roisin O'Rahilly, Tony Blackburn, Emperor Rosko, Fred Bolland, Peter Chicago, Robb Eden, Mike Hagler, Ronnie Jones, Johnny Lewis, Paul McKenna, Colin Nicol, Peter Philips and many more.